Skip to content

 Reprogramming old cells?
 A possible approach for the future

-Strengthening old cells through exercise, supplementation and diet is a promising approach in aging research.
-However, if you want to turn back the biological clock even further, this approach will not be enough.
-Here we have to delve into the research area of stem cells:
+Strengthening old cells through exercise, supplementation, and nutrition is a promising approach in aging research.
+However, if we want to turn back the biological clock even further, this approach won't suffice.
+Here we must delve into the field of stem cell research:

 What are stem cells anyway?

-Each of us has an entire arsenal of stem cells.
-For example, stem cells in our bone marrow ensure that we can constantly produce new red blood cells, immune cells and platelets.
-Put simply, a stem cell is able to develop into different cellsTheir “potency” depends on the type of stem cell.
+Each of us possesses an entire arsenal of stem cells.
+For example, stem cells in our bone marrow ensure that we can constantly produce new red blood cells, immune cells, and platelets.
+Simply put, a stem cell is capable of developing into different cellsTheir “potency” depends on the type of stem cell.

-So is this perhaps the secret of biological rejuvenation hidden here?
-Could we use healthy, new stem cells to renew our organs, strengthen our immune systems and stop aging?
-This is still a vision of the future, but it could well become reality.
+So, could the secret of biological rejuvenation perhaps lie here?
+Could we use healthy, new stem cells to renew our organs, strengthen our immune systems, and slow aging?
+This is still a vision of the future, but it could certainly become reality.

 Stem cells and the Yamanaka factors

-The foundation for this was laid by the Japanese Nobel Prize winner Shinya Yamanaka from Kyoto University.
+The foundation for this was laid by Japanese Nobel laureate Shinya Yamanaka of Kyoto University.
 He discovered the Yamanaka factors in 2006/2007.
-By introducing 4 genes, Yamanaka was able to convert skin cells back into embryonic stem cellsThese are also known as induced pluripotent stem cells, or iPS for short.
+By introducing 4 genes, Yamanaka was able to convert skin cells back into embryonic stem cellsThese are also known as induced pluripotent stem cells, or iPS cells for short.
 These cells are capable of transforming into all types of tissue, similar to a human clone.

-However, the discovery was followed by disillusionment, because the introduced genes caused cancer.
-So we are not yet ready to renew our organs with stem cellsHowever, research is being carried out in this area with great enthusiasm and groundbreaking new therapeutic approaches could possibly emerge.
+However, the discovery was followed by disillusionment, as the introduced genes caused cancer.
+So we are not yet ready to renew our organs with stem cellsHowever, research in this area is being carried out with great enthusiasm and groundbreaking new therapeutic approaches could potentially emerge.

 Summary